hedgehog-os/Labs/RPIIS/README.md

 # RPIIS
-folder of subject Representation and processing of information in intelligent systems.
+Folder of subject Representation and Processing of Information in Intelligent Systems.
+There I learned LaTex, use Git and GitHub, advanced formalization of concepts, mathematics formuls and algorithms